HarmvZ/rpi_ws281x_mock/README.rst

-This package mocks the behavior of the rpi-ws281x library
+This package mocks the behavior of the rpi-ws281x library for testing purposes and to run projects that use rpi-ws281x on non Raspbian systems

 * Free software: MIT license